luisspassos/nlw-heat/README.md

 - Prisma
 - Socket.io

-### 📖 Projeto
+### 📖 Project

-Aplicação fullstack feita no NLW para o evento DoWhile 2021.
-A aplicação contém comunicação real time com o servidor node e integrações websockets.
+Fullstack application made in NLW for the DoWhile 2021 event.
+The application contains real time communication with the node server and websockets integrations.

 ### 🖌️ Layout

-Disponibilizado pela Rocketseat e utilizado como base para o projeto:
+Provided by Rocketseat and used as a basis for the project:

 - [Layout](https://www.figma.com/community/file/1031699316177416916)